technology-toolbox/website/content/blog/jjameson/2013/04/30/installation-guide-for-sharepoint-server-2010-and-office-web-apps.md

 More information on this step is available in the following blog post:

-{{< reference title="Creating Small VHDs (&lt; 1GB) for Hyper-V" linkHref="/blog/jjameson/2011/03/19/creating-small-vhds-lt-1gb-for-hyper-v" linkText="https://www.technologytoolbox.com/blog/jjameson/archive/2011/03/19/creating-small-vhds-lt-1gb-for-hyper-v.aspx" >}}
+{{< reference title="Creating Small VHDs (< 1GB) for Hyper-V" linkHref="/blog/jjameson/2011/03/19/creating-small-vhds-lt-1gb-for-hyper-v" linkText="https://www.technologytoolbox.com/blog/jjameson/archive/2011/03/19/creating-small-vhds-lt-1gb-for-hyper-v.aspx" >}}

 ## Set MaxPatchCacheSize to 0 (Optional)